hkzlab/PS1_PU22_8MB_mod/README.md

 | ----------------- | --- | ------------------------------ | -------------------------------------------------------- |
 | C1 - C4           |  4  | 100nF / 1206 / ceramic         |                                                          |
 | U1 - U4           |  4  | KM48V2104ALT-6                 | Compatible memory can be used                            |

+### Ordering the boards

+You can order the board for this project at [PCBWay](https://www.pcbway.com/project/shareproject/PlayStation_PU_22_8MB_RAM_Daughterboard_6c497b7f.html) and support me or download the gerbers and have them printed wherever you like!!!